-Drawbacks of 20 year Term Life Insurance
+Drawbacks Of 20 year Term Life Insurance

 Twenty year term is not permanent coverage.
 So if you need coverage for something that is long term, like business continuity insurance, a pension protection plan, or if you need final expense protection, its likely a 20 year term insurance plan isn’t right for you.

 Price increases are inevitable

-Top 7 reasons people buy Term Insurance
+Top 7 Reasons People Buy Term Insurance

 Many people purchase term insurance because it is one of the most affordable types of insurance.
 Term insurance allows people to get affordable, quality life insurance in place while meeting their budgetary needs.